niwciu/LCD_HD44780/ReadMe.md

     }
     ```
     <br>
-    It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them.
-For more details, please lock in the example folder and search for the LCD_IO_driver.c file for the specific uController that you want to use.
+    It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them. <br>In **.src/lcd_driver_intrface_example_implementations** folder you can find empty template with declaration of all required interface elements as well as a few files with examples of implementations for different microcontrollers.
+Additional detail of the implementation in project can be also find in **./examples** folder.
 ## How to define custom characters and custom character banks.
 ### Example of Correspondence between EPROM Address Data and Character Pattern (5 × 8 Dots)
 <img src="./doc/font map.png" height="350"><br>